wmthor/mykad/README.md

 # MyKad
-The MyKad library provides tools to validate, parse, and format Malaysian Identity Card (MyKad) numbers.
+The MyKad library provides tools to validate, parse, generate, and format Malaysian Identity Card (MyKad) numbers.

 ## Installation
 Using npm: